 Review the units, chapters and lessons in both student and teacher materials across the series.
+Review the course and series scope and sequence.

 Review NGSS progression documents and standards as needed.
 Use the following document:

 - Determine where phenomena and/or problems serve as a central component of the lesson or activity and are used to drive three-dimensional student learning. - Record the specific examples of lessons or activities that use phenomena and/or problems to drive student learning.